 Presently, I am an Associate Professor at the University of North Texas.
 There, I also act as the Director of the Physical Activity & Motor Skills Program and as the Head of the Disability & Movement Research Collective.
-Currently, I serve on the Advocacy and Policy Committee for the National Consortium for Physical Education for Individuals with Disabilities (NCPEID), and I am a member of the editorial board member for, both, PALAESTRA and Revista de Sobama: Journal of the Brazilian Association of Adapted Motor Activity.
+Currently, I serve on the Advocacy and Policy Committee for the National Consortium for Physical Education for Individuals with Disabilities (NCPEID), and I am a member of the editorial board member for PALAESTRA, Revista de Sobama, and Frontiers in Pediatric Occupational Therapy.

 When not working, I can be found outside—mountain biking, climbing, hiking, and spending time with family.

-The above represents only some of my scholarly work, specifically that from the past year.
-Use the links to see a larger sample of my scholarship or dig into my entire portfolio.
+Use the links below to see a larger sample of my scholarship or dig into my entire portfolio.